Azure/azure-quickstart-templates/create-hpc-vmss-linux/README.md

 Compute nodes are the actual VMSS.
 Run the `generateHostFile` script under `\home\<user>\scripts` folder to generate a list of compute nodes that are part of this VMSS.
 The hostfile will be generated under `\home\<user>\scripts`.

 *Note*: Please review [`hn-setup.sh`](hn-setup.sh) and [`cn-setup.sh`](cn-setup.sh) for more details on how the head node and compute nodes are configured.

+## SKU Availability and Locations

+Please note that these are specialized SKU types and are not available in all locations.
+Please refer to [Virtual Machine Availability by Regions](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines) to decide on the target location for your deployment.